Is It Possible to Lose Your Company Culture During Change?

 Protecting the Best Parts of Your Company Culture During Change|

 Certainly, company cultures can and should evolve over time.
-But what happens when there is a major strategy shift, new leadership, a reorganization, a major change in talent, a merger, or an acquisition?
-Is your own company’s culture healthy enough and aligned enough to be up for the challenge?
-Is your own carefully wrought cultural identity as an organization at risk?
+But what happens when there is a major strategy shift, new leadership, a corporate restructuring, a major change in talent, a merger, or an acquisition?
+Strategies and organizational changes must go through your company’s culture to be successfully implemented.

-The short answer is “yes.”
-Unless you…
+The short answer is that you are at risk unless you…

-The best cultural changes thoughtfully address each of the 3 Cs to ensure that the changes can effectively flow through their people and their culture to get implemented.
+Aligned Culture>: How work gets done to drive your strategy forwardThe best cultural changes thoughtfully address each of the 3 Cs to ensure that the changes can effectively flow through their people and their culture to get implemented.

 For example, a recent client found a material mismatch of culture in terms of how and where decisions were made between two divisions that were merging into one.
 Another client found that their historical approach to risk taking was not aligned with their new solution offering.
 Both wisely aligned cultural expectations early in the change process.